theforeman/foreman-ansible-modules/roles/content_view_promotion_rollback_publish/README.md

     content_views:
       - "content-view1"
 ```
-Items not described in the inventory will not be affected (the exception being Library when a new content_view_version needs to be published.
+Items not described in the inventory will not be affected (the exception being Library when a new content_view_version needs to be published).

 If you only want to use this role for staging new content_view_versions, simply set the variable **publish_only** to **True** (this can be done in vars/main.yml or elsewhere).
 This action will only publish a new content_view_version to the content_views described in the dictionary.